The Chicago Sky look to make a return to the postseason under first-year head coach James Wade.

 The Sky posted the worst defensive rating in WNBA history last year, and also surrendered the most points and offensive rebounds in the league.
 Chicago simply could not generate consistent stops and lost 14 games by 10 points or more.
 With only a 34 game season and a minuscule margin for error, an average or even below average defense would pay massive dividends for the Sky this season.

 “Defensively they struggled last year,” Wade said.
 “And it wasn’t because they weren’t capable, it was a lack of discipline.
-But you know, [this is] a team that could be disciplined, I just thought they needed a little direction.
+But you know, a team that could be disciplined, I just thought they needed a little direction.
 We’ll see if we can accomplish those things.
 It’s hard to win games in this league.
 But like I said, it’s something I know that we’re up for.”

 More from Chicago Sky